 Solutions can remain in place for years.
 Here's how to choose one you can live with

-StarCompliance has been making compliance software for almost 20 years.
-Our applications are used by hundreds of thousands employees at enterprise financial institutions around the globe.
+StarCompliance has been developing compliance software for more than 20 years.
+Our applications are used by hundreds of thousands employees at enterprise institutions around the globe.
 We've iterated through multiple generations of our own product, designed and built with the input of hundreds of compliance officers from the US, the UK, Europe, and beyond.
 We've seen up close and personal a vast array of in-house and vendor compliance systems, and migrated many over to the STAR Platform.

 In short, we've seen and done a lot in this space.
 And while we genuinely believe Star is the market leader, we think it's worthwhile sharing what we've found to be the most important features any compliance platform should have.
 So whether you're partnering with us, vetting vendors, or building a system in-house, here are 10 features we think compliance platforms can't do without.